vtsaplin/auto-java/README.md

 }
 ```

-So the new interface can be safely used wherever interfaces implemented by the original class are used.
+The new interface can be safely used wherever interfaces implemented by the original class are used.

 ``` java
 public interface Observer {